-Overall 2.5 GPA; 4 semesters of college level Spanish or equivalent; coursework in public health and Latin American history or politics is recommended.
+2.5 GPA; 4 semesters of college level Spanish or equivalent

 Click the Application tab.

 The Buenos Aires Community Public Health Program is an eight-week course for students studying Spanish and any aspect of health care.
-It offers a unique opportunity by combining classroom course work with fieldwork.
-This program provides classroom-based theory and language instruction, which is then used in the field at one of six offsite placements.
+This program provides classroom-based theory and language instruction, which is then used in the field at one of three practicum placements.
 It is designed to expose students to the social determinants of health, community health care, and public policies, and examines the challenges and successes of Latin American Public health.
 The Council on International Educational Exchange (CIEE) administers this program on behalf of a consortium of which The University of Iowa is a member.

-Students take two of their three courses at the CIEE Study Center, which is located on the FLASCO (Facultad Latinoamericana de Ciencias Sociales) campus in Buenos Aires.
+Students take two of their three courses at the CIEE Global Institute Buenos Aires, which is located in one of the most vibrant and student populated neighborhoods in Buenos Aires.
 The last course is done at the student’s fieldwork site.
 Students are assigned to one of three possible locations locations for the fieldwork component.
 Students stay with a host family during their field study.
-The locations are: